Planetbiru/MagicObject/tutorial.md

 ### Dynamic Query Template for Native Query

-MagicObject version 2.11 introduces a new feature for native queries called the dynamic query template, which allows users to dynamically pass a query template to the native query method.
+MagicObject version **2.11** introduces a new feature for native queries called the **dynamic query template**, allowing users to dynamically pass a query template to the native query method.

 **Example 4**